markplagge/NeMo_Presentations/rvp/slides_outline.md

 - Does not operate using traditional algorithms
 - New programming paradigms needed for adoption

+Note:
+Programming the hardware is tricky.
+We probably won't be seeing a GCC compiler for TrueNorth for a while IBM has provided a couple of programming tools:
+TEA and corelets.

 ## Demand and Potential
 #### Exascale Computing
 -	Transitioning to “Fat Nodes”
+-	Titan
--	Titan – Revealed in 2013 has 18,688 CPUs and 18,688 GPUs
+	- Released in 2013 has 18,688 CPUs and 18,688 GPUs
-    Uses 8.2 MW of Power!
+  - Uses 8.2 MW of Power
+	- 10 petaflops
 - Tianhe-2 has 32,000 CPUs with accelerators
+	- 33.86 petaflops

-    Uses 24 MW of Power!
+	- Uses 24 MW of Power!
-#### Nasa vision report suggests in 2030:
+#### NASA vision report suggests in 2030:
 -   New systems with have only 20,000 compute nodes
+Note:
+As new supercomputer demands are met, the power requirements have gone up.
+The NASA report suggests that by 2030 new supercomputers will only have about 20,000 compute nodes How will we achieve Exascale performance with fewer nodes?

 ### Exascale Computing
 -   Accelerator cards are becoming increasingly important